 We know the cold and flu season is coming.
-Why not prepare ourselves now?
+Let's prepare ourselves now!

 By stocking our medicine cabinets with herbal remedies in advance, we can shorten an illness’ duration, avoid some illnesses altogether, and help our families return to work, school, and health.
 Buying or making your herbal remedies ahead of time will save you time, money, and suffering in the long run.

 In the following lessons, we’ll cover the most common childhood illnesses and numerous herbal remedies you can make at home or purchase from the Birth Song Botanicals collection.
 You can feel good about giving your children natural, safe, and effective products that work with their bodies and help them heal.

 When your child is ill and needs you most, you want to have your remedies on hand.
 You will be so proud of yourself for stocking your herbal apothecary ahead of time.

 The recipes provided in this course are meant to be simple so you can create them in your kitchen without fancy equipment or expensive ingredients.
 When you are making your remedies, remember to do so in the same manner you would when making a special gift for someone you love.
 Bring the same energy that you do when you cook and prepare a healthy meal for an honored guest.

 These remedies are fun for you and your children to create together.
 When we bring our children into the process, we are teaching them a lifelong skill and instilling a sense of self-reliance and connection to nature.
 These early experiences shape their love for health, healing, and nurturing others.
 If we don’t teach them this, what will they learn instead?